-14.3 Definitions of Collective Investment
+14.3 Definitions of collective investment

-"Collective investment" is defined (in Section 2(1) and (2) of the ACI) as a business activity the subject matter of which is to accumulate financial funds from investors, with the objective to invest in compliance with the determined investment policy for the benefit of persons whose financial funds have been accumulated.
-If the financial funds are being accumulated from public, the collective investment may be conducted only on the basis of risk allocation principle.
-Collective investment may be conducted only through established mutual funds (in the Slovak language: podielové fondy), or by the raising of funds through the offer of securities of foreign collective investment entities.
+"Collective investment" is defined (in Section 2(1) and (2) of the ACI) as a business activity involving accumulating financial funds and values appraisable in money from investors, with the objective of investing in compliance with the determined investment policy for the benefit of persons whose financial funds and values appraisable in money have been accumulated.
+If the financial funds and values appraisable in money are being accumulated from the public, the collective investment may be conducted only on the basis of the risk allocation principle.
+Collective investment may be conducted only through established domestic collective investment entities, or by the raising of funds and values appraisable in money through the offer of securities or property interest in foreign collective investment entities.

-"Public Offer" is defined as any notification, offer, or recommendation for the accumulation of financial funds for the purpose of collective investment, made by a person for his/her own benefit, or the benefit of another party through any distribution channel.
+"Public offer" is defined as any notification, offer or recommendation for the accumulation of financial funds and values appraisable in money for the purpose of collective investment, made by a person for their own benefit, or the benefit of another party through any distribution channel.

-"Distribution Channels" for the purpose of the ACI are:
+"Distribution channels" for the purpose of the ACI are the following:

-- (a) press, radio broadcasting and television broadcasting; - (b) circulars, brochures or other papers and records on permanent media if intended for the public or if intended for addressees not specified in advance; - (c) the Internet, and other electronic communication or information systems accessible to the public; and - (d) unsolicited personal contact of non-professional investors.
+- (a) Press, radio broadcasting and television broadcasting - (b) Circulars, brochures or other papers and records on permanent media if intended for the public or if intended for addressees not specified in advance - (c) The internet, and other electronic communication or information systems accessible to the public - (d) Unsolicited personal contact of non-professional investors.

-14.4 Management Company, Foreign Management Company and Foreign Collective Investment Entity investičný fond s premenlivým základným imaním) created as a standard or special fund, and (iii) other domestic collective investment entities having legal personality, which are either companies or co-operatives with the seat in the territory of the Slovak Republic accumulating financial funds from multiple investors, with the objective to invest them in line with the determined investment policy for the benefit of those investors.
-Domestic mutual funds (in the Slovak language: podielové fondy) are managed by the Slovak resident management companies.18
+14.4 Management company, foreign management company and foreign collective investment entity fund, and (iii) other domestic collective investment entities that have a legal personality, which are either companies or co-operatives with a seat in the territory of the Slovak Republic accumulating financial funds and values appraisable in money from multiple investors, with the objective to invest them in line with the determined investment policy for the benefit of those investors.
+Domestic mutual funds (in the Slovak language: podielové fondy) are managed by the Slovak resident management companies.